[index]

 sciences departments of universities, and both struggled to gain respect in

 mainstream Western societies.
 There are differences also.
-Marxism extends from
+Marxism is grounded

-plainly from written works by Marx and Engels.
-Identity Politics is more
+in written works by Marx and Engels.
+Identity Politics is more nebulous.

 :9 A late update - there is an examples of this reasoning in The Weekend